myparcelnl/woocommerce/readme.txt

 == Changelog ==

+= 4.0.2 (2020-01-28) =
+* Hotfix: show checkout when only one shipping method is activated

 = 3.1.5 (2019-06-20) =
 * Fix: Scrolling of the order overview when an input is clicked
 * Fix: Showing delivery date in the order when consumer using safari